pydantic/pydantic/docs/usage/fields.md

 1. The `age` field is not included in the `model_dump()` output, since it is excluded.

-See the [Exporting Models] section for more details.
+See the [Serialization] section for more details.

 ## Customizing JSON Schema